purabshah8/set-shooter/README.md

 Create ball class, the physics of shooting the ball and bouncing off rim

 ### Phase 3
-Create rim & collision events when the ball & rim make contact
+Create rim & collision events when the ball & rim make contact# Personal Site